International Students

 After applying to the college as described in the Admissions Procedures catalog section above, international students must submit all of the following documents for evaluation to the International Student Office:

-• Proof of High School Completion or Equivalent, i.e. certificate of completion, diploma, transcripts in English.
+• Proof of High School Completion or Equivalent, i.e., certificate of completion, diploma.
+Transcripts must be in English

-• Official Translated College or University Transcripts from all schools previously attended must be translated to English for submission.
-College or University coursework must also be evaluated by a school approved evaluation service.
+• Official College or University Transcripts from all schools previously attended must be translated into English for submission.
+College or University coursework and translation must also be performed by a school-approved evaluation service.

-• An official bank statement or affidavit of support from a sponsor, to showing proof of sufficient financial support to pay tuition, fees, and living expenses for one year.
+• An official bank statement or affidavit of support from a sponsor, showing proof of sufficient financial support to pay tuition, fees, and living expenses for one academic year.
 All bank verifications should indicate U.S. currency and be dated within 6 months of the term start date.
-This cost is estimated to be $25,000 based on the geographical area of the college.
+This cost is estimated to be $27,000 based on the geographical area of the college.

-Prior to enrollment in classes, international students should complete the following:
+In order to attend classes, international students should complete the following:

 • Attend an orientation session for new international students, including academic counseling.

-• Submission of passport with visa stamp, I-94 card, and any previous I-20's issued by other schools.
+• Submit a copy of the I-94 printout and any previous I-20's issued by other schools.

-F-1 Visa holders who wish to concurrently enroll in a class at Moorpark College while attending another U.S. school will apply to the college as described in the Admissions Procedures catalog section.
-After receiving the acceptance email with student ID number and MyVCCCD student portal link, concurrent enrollees will submit to the International Student Program only a copy of current I-20 (pages 1 and 2), valid passport, F-1 Visa, I-94, and a permission letter from the Designated School Official of the other U.S. school that issued the current I-20 verifying student status.
+Concurrent Students: F-1 Visa holders who wish to concurrently enroll in a class at Moorpark College while attending another U.S. school will apply to the college as described in the Admissions Procedures catalog section.
+After receiving the acceptance email with a student ID number and MyVCCCD student portal link, concurrent enrollees will submit to the International Student Program a copy of their current I-20 (pages 1 and 2), copy of passport, I-94, and a permission letter from the Designated School Official of the other U.S. school that issued the current I-20 allowing the student to attend classes concurrently.
+During the summer the permission letter is not needed as summer is not a mandatory semester.